 Using EyeOn to uncover competitor activity trends can provide insight into their strategies.
-Reviewing the titles and content of blog posts can reveal upcoming product launches, shifts in audience targeting, or other upcoming campaigns.
-Exploring competitors’ ads provides information about what they’re promoting and how they’re positioning themselves in the market.
+Reviewing the titles and content of blog posts, recent google ads campaigns, and new pages across competitor sites can:

 To go directly to the tool, you can use the button below.

 Keeping track of competitor activity online can be overwhelming.
 EyeOn makes it easy to keep up with shifting strategies, campaigns, and releases.
 Just enter your top competitors into the tool and you’ll begin receiving weekly email reports that include info on new blog articles and summaries of their search ads.

 In the EyeOn dashboard, you can view graphs that depict trends in Google Search Ads and blog posts.
 You can filter these graphs by category and group by day, week, or month.
 The tool also includes a timeline of ads and blog posts that include sample texts and useful links to aid you in digging deeper.

 Taken together, the weekly email updates and EyeOn dashboard offer a simple way to keep up with competitors’ online activity.
 Timely intel about competitors can help you keep an edge in the market and swiftly respond to shifting trends.

 Setting up your EyeOn report is an easy three-step process.
 First, enter up to five competitors into your list.
 You can remove entries using the trashcan icon next to the competitor’s URL.

 Once you’ve entered your competitors, click the “View Report” button below the list.

 When you reach the report page, select the “Email report settings” button in the upper right-hand corner of the dashboard.
 This button allows you to subscribe or unsubscribe from weekly email notifications sent to the email addresses provided.